 Floral Journey With A Twist, the beaded bandolier bag shown at right, is included in the WINIKO: Life of an Object exhibit at the First Americans Museum, Oklahoma City, OK, which celebrated its grand opening in September, 2021.

-As part of the "Chiefs, Clans & Kin" exhibit, When the Highlands Met the Mounds bandolier bag appeared at the Living Arts Center of Tulsa from May 6 through June 19, 2022, then moved to the Choctaw Cultural Center in Durant, Oklahoma, where it can be seen from July 23 through Dec.
+As part of the "Chiefs, Clans & Kin" exhibit, When the Highlands Met the Mounds bandolier bag appeared at the Living Arts Center of Tulsa from May 6 through June 19, 2022, then moved to the Choctaw Cultural Center in Durant, Oklahoma, where it was on display from July 23 to Dec.
 31, 2022.
 Plans are in the works for the exhibit to travel to Ireland and perhaps Scotland.
 More details to come.

-Finally, Freedom of Movement," a bandolier bag completed a decade ago in 2011, has now become a part of the permanent collection at the Gilcrease Museum in Tulsa, Oklahoma (currently closed for a major renovation).
+Finally, Freedom of Movement, a bandolier bag completed in 2011, is now a part of the permanent collection at the Gilcrease Museum in Tulsa, Oklahoma (currently closed for a major renovation), the bandolier bag Post-Pandemic: Finding a New Direction, is in the collection of the Michael C. Carlos Museum at Emory University in Atlanta, and a very special bandolier bag, Gifts of the River, has been acquired by the Dallas Museum of Art.

 "I could not be more pleased that my creations are traveling or finding homes in museums, where they can be seen by so many for years to come," Mrs. Berry said.
 To learn more About the Artist and her amazing journey, please follow the link.